sergioclemente/WorkoutPlanner/README.md

 * Refactor validation of parameters on server.js
 * add profiles
 * add histogram of zones on list of workouts
+* sometimes workout is not loading
+* move sending email to client side
+* Bundle JS more efficiently

 * Add builder for UserProfile
 * Refactor Intensity